manisha-jangra/ecommerce-dbt/README.md

 #  Ecommerce dbt Project

-A simple end-to-end **dbt (Data Build Tool)** project demonstrating how to transform raw data into analytics-ready models using staging and marts layers.
+A simple end-to-end **dbt (Data Build Tool)** project demonstrating how to transform raw data into analytics-ready models using staging and marts layers

 ---